-2 Night vision goggles (NVGs) are head-mounted electro-optical devices that 3 amplify available light in a scene, greatly improving visibility.
-When used for aerial 4 detection patrols, NVGs have the potential to improve response times to nascent fires and 5 to improve sensitivity.
-In Ontario, approximately half of all wildland fires are ignited by 6 lightning strikes (Wotton and Martell, 2005).
-An extensive lightning sensor system 7 combined with modern predictive modelling can indicate areas with a high probability of 8 new starts.
-We envisioned that it would be advantageous to fly night-time detection 9 patrols following thunderstorm activity to detect fires early and permit suppression with 10 minimal delay.
-Jennings et al. (2007) described preliminary investigations of the utility of 11 NVG-aided forest fire suppression operations concluding that NVGs "have potential to 12 improve the safety and efficiency of airborne forest fire suppression, including forest fire 13 perimeter mapping and take-off and landing in the vicinity of open fires.
-[Night vision 14 device] operations at some distance from the fire pose minimal risk to flight, and provide 15 an enhanced capability to identify areas of combustion at greater distances and accuracy."
-16 The success of airborne sensing inevitably depends on looking in the right 17 locations.
-The Ontario Ministry of Natural Resources' (OMNR) approach to aerial 18 detection of fires is outlined in "How Aircraft Find Wildfires" (McFayden et al., 2008) 19 and is guided by real-time weather, smoke, fuel and other data interpreted by experienced 20 analysts, historical trends and state-of-the-art models.
-In terms of fire prediction and 21 planning in Ontario, the model of Wotton and Martell (2005) is used to predict the 22 incidence of lightning strike ignited wildfires based on fuel moisture levels, rainfall,
+Night vision goggles (NVGs) are head-mounted electro-optical devices that amplify available light in a scene, greatly improving visibility.
+When used for night-time aerial detection patrols, NVGs have the potential to improve response times to nascent fires and to improve sensitivity.
+In Ontario, approximately half of all wildland fires are ignited by lightning strikes (Wotton and Martell 2005).
+An extensive lightning sensor system combined with modern predictive modelling can indicate areas with a high probability of new starts.
+We envisaged that it would be advantageous to fly night-time detection patrols following thunderstorm activity to detect fires early and permit suppression with minimal delay.
+Jennings et al. (2007) described preliminary investigations of the utility of NVG-aided forest fire suppression operations, concluding that NVGs 'have potential to improve the safety and efficiency of airborne forest fire suppression, including forest fire perimeter mapping and takeoff and landing in the vicinity of open fires.
+[Night vision device] operations at some distance from the fire pose minimal risk to flight, and provide an enhanced capability to identify areas of combustion at greater distances and accuracy."

-1 lightning strike location and other parameters.
-Ideally, such prediction tools will put the 2 aerial detection patrol in an area where fires occurrence is likely and efficient detection 3 can occur.
-Beyond facilitating safe night-time detection patrols, NVGs can also be 4 directly beneficial in detection, as the visibility of fires at night with NVGs is high.
-5 Figure 1 shows unaided and NVG-aided pictures of an active fire at night.
-Note that, 6 since the eye has a very large dynamic range compared to the camera, the outlines of the 7 forest canopy, the shoreline and so on were more visible for both naked-eye and NVG-8 aided viewing than in the camera images presented.
-Even so, little evidence of the fire 9 could be seen by the naked eye.
-10 NVGs differ from thermal IR cameras-which can also be used for night vision- 11 in that NVGs rely on high-resolution image intensifier tubes to amplify visible and near
+The success of airborne sensing inevitably depends on looking in the right locations.
+The Ontario Ministry of Natural Resources' (OMNR) approach to aerial detection of fires is outlined by McFayden et al. (2008) and is guided by real-time weather, smoke, fuel and other data interpreted by experienced analysts, historical trends and state-of-the-art models.
+In terms of fire prediction and planning in Ontario, the model of Wotton and Martell (2005) is used to predict the incidence of lightning strike ignited wildfires based on fuel moisture levels, rainfall, lightning strike location and other parameters.
+Ideally, such prediction tools would direct the aerial detection patrol to an area where fire occurrence is likely and efficient detection can occur.
+As well as facilitating safe night-time detection patrols, NVGs can be directly beneficial in detection, as the visibility of fires at night with NVGs is high.
+Fig. 1 shows unaided and NVGaided pictures of an active fire at night.
+Note that, because the human eye has a very large dynamic range compared to the camera, the outlines of the forest canopy and the shoreline, and so on, were more visible for both naked-eye and NVG-aided viewing than in the camera images presented.
+Even so, little evidence of the fire could be seen by the naked eye.

+NVGs differ from thermal infrared (IR) cameras - which can also be used for night vision - in that NVGs rely on highresolution image intensifier tubes to amplify visible and near infrared light reflected from the scene (e.g. wavelengths in the